bothrs/vs-code-sidekick/README.md

 - `bothrs.productTeam`: Specify which Bothrs team's standard to use.
 Available options are `ambient`, `commerce`, `wap`.
 - `bothrs.framework`: Specify the framework, currently supported options are `react` and `react-native`.
-- `bothrs.shouldOpenCreatedComponentFile`: Specify if Bothrs Assistant should open the created component file.
+- `bothrs.shouldOpenCreatedComponentFile`: Specify if Bothrs Sidekick should open the created component file.

 > Tip: Configure the project specific options in a project settings file.
 This way everyone who is working on the project will use the same setup.